ropensci/tidypmc/README.md

 #  3 YPO1855 YPO1854-YPO… Table…     2 Cluster=Cluster II; Genes or operons for motif discovery=hmuRSTUV, YPO068…
 ```

-See the [vignette](https://github.com/cstubben/tidypmc/blob/master/vignettes/tidypmc.md) for more details.
+See the help pages and [vignette](https://github.com/cstubben/tidypmc/blob/master/vignettes/tidypmc.md) for more details.